 We had lunch at the palace garden cafe.
 Really lovely lunch with lunch bags for the boys at £5 each including drink, sandwich, crisps, carrot sticks and raisins.
 And a bit steep £10 for a pot of strawberries for me and really nice slice of gluten free chocolate cake.
 We had a look around the gardens as much as we could and of course had to finish the visit with a trip to the shop.
 We got a bear skin soldier bear for Jack and the boys got corgi keyrings.
 And I got a crown keyring. £40 for a few royal goodies.
 So the day at the palace cost around £100 including tickets, lunch and shop purchases.
 I could have saved money here by bringing a packed lunch and not visiting the shop though;-)

 As we made out way through the gardens to the exit there were very nice guys giving us a stamp on our ticket which gives us free entry to the palace again for a whole year!
-We will certainly return next year 🙂 The palace is only open from 25th July to 27th Sept so if you want to visit this year you need to get organised 🙂
+We will certainly return next year 🙂 The palace is only open selected July to Sept days.
+If you want to visit this year you need to get organised 🙂

 After the palace we walked back to Green Park, I have been wanting to visit Burlington arcade on Piccadilly since reading about the art installation in a magazine on Easyjet flight coming home from Spain.
 So we popped in there to see this impressive work of art by Zoe Bradley hanging above the corridors.

-By this point the boys were bored and not interested in seeing what I wanted to see, so we went back out to Piccadilly.
+Boredom hits and my children have lost interest, so we went back out to Piccadilly.
 As if by magic we see a bus saying Finsbury Park so we got the no 19 bus all the way to the last stop!
 We sat on the top deck at the front, a really great way to see London for a very little price!
 In fact free as my oyster card was empty at that point, so it did an emergency fair 😉 They loved it and so did I to be honest.
 Much more pleasant than the tube.
-We had a pleasant tour around Piccadilly Circus, Shaftsbury Avenue, Holborn, Angle Islington, Highbury and Finsbury Park:-)
+We had a tour around Piccadilly Circus, Shaftsbury Avenue, Holborn, Angle Islington, Highbury and Finsbury Park.

 A great day out in london, I highly recommend it with children maybe 5-6 and older.